Small ClassesExpert TuitionIndividual Guidance

 In mediaeval times, manuals of Yoga practices were written.
 They give details of various Yoga postures and breath control techniques and explain their health benefits.
 They also explain meditation and what could be considered occult practices.
 The principal such manual is the Light on the Yoga of Force (Hatha Yoga Pradipika).

 The modern popularity of Yoga is due to a number of nineteenth and twentieth century Indian gurus who attracted disciples in large numbers and spread their teachings abroad.
-Notable among them are Swami Shivananda, Swami Kuvalayanada, Swami Satayananda, Paramahamsa Yogananda and Yogacharya BKS Iyengar.
+Notable among them are Swami Shivananda, Swami Kuvalayanada, Swami Satayananda, Paramahamsa Yogananda.
 The focus of each school is different.